Heegu-sama/Homm3BG/README.md

 To build the printable version in a given language, make sure you've built a regular one first at least once.
 Then, use the script:

-> ⚠️ Be careful, as it edits all the files!
-> Also, you'll need [Python](https://www.python.org/) for this 🐍

 ```bash
 tools/make_printable.sh <LANGUAGE>